-Map Unit Symbol is the label used in the soil survey maps.
+1 Map Unit Symbol is the label used in the soil survey maps.
+3.4 acres of the Emery Mitigation Site is mapped as W - Water.

-Land Capability Class.
+2 Land Capability Class.

 Source: NRCS 2015

 The analysis area has been previously disturbed by historic and recent mining activities and by past agricultural practices.
 Where previous mining disturbance has occurred, it is assumed that growth media are no longer available and the previously mapped soil has been altered or removed.
 Figure 3.4-2 displays the distribution of topsoil suitability for reclamation purposes within the Project Area by map unit.